CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 Conversely, of course, all employees should know which information, business processes, applications and IT components they are responsible for and in which way.

 Each employee is responsible for what lies within his sphere of influence, unless it is explicitly regulated differently.
-For example, the executive level of the institution is responsible for all the fundamental decisions when introducing a new application, the IT chief, and IT security management to develop IT component security policies, administrators for their correct implementation, and users to handle them carefully related information, applications and systems.
+For example, the executive level of the institution is responsible for all the fundamental decisions when introducing a new application, the IT chief, and IT security management for setting up IT component security requirements, administrators for their correct implementation, and users for careful handling related information, applications and systems.

 The subject managers as the "owners" of information and applications must ensure that